saad-lashari/quiz_learning_app/README.md

 lib/
  ├── core/
  │   ├── constants/   # Contains application-wide constants like colors and image paths.
- │   ├── theme/       # Defines the application's theme.
- │   ├── utils/       # Holds utility functions, like date helpers.
+ │   └── utils/       # Holds utility functions.
- │   └── widgets/     # Contains reusable custom widgets used across multiple features.
+ │
  ├── features/      # Contains the different features of the application, separated by domain.
  │   ├── dashboard/
  │   ├── home/